The quantum tropical vertex

 The decomposition formula of \cite{abramovich2017decomposition} involves decorated parametrized tropical curves which are rigid in their combinatorial type.
 This is easy to understand intuitively: the decomposition formula is supposed to describe how the moduli space of stable log maps breaks into pieces under degeneration.
-If the moduli space of tropical curves were the tropicalization, and so the dual intersection complex, of the moduli space of stable log maps, components of the moduli space of stable log maps should be in bijection with the zero dimensional strata of the moduli space of tropical curves, i.e.\ with exactly rigid tropical curves.
-The decomposition formula \cite{abramovich2017decomposition} expresses that this intuitive picture is correct, at least at the virtual level.
+If the moduli space of tropical curves were the tropicalization, and so the dual intersection complex, of the moduli space of stable log maps, components of the moduli space of stable log maps should be in bijection with the zero dimensional strata of the moduli space of tropical curves, ie with rigid tropical curves.
+According to the decomposition formula of \cite{abramovich2017decomposition}, this intuitive picture is correct at the virtual level.